January: the wet season. Rain and humidity levels are very high.

 ► Rwanda climate – Very different from Mozambique’s climate.

-► Seychelles climate – Completely different weather pattern from Mozambique.
+► Seychelles climate – Completely different from Mozambique's climate.

 ► Cape of South Africa climate – Almost completely ‘opposite’ weather pattern to Mozambique’s.